surj-to/main-website/README.md

 - Fill in title and description for what the issue is
 - Submit by clicking 'Submit new issue' button

-# How to join the Org?
+# How to join the Organization Github?

 - send email through slack and you will be added to the organization